-Cooperative vessels in each state were randomly selected year-round for observer coverage.
+Cooperative vessels in each state were randomly selected each week for observer coverage.
+Sampling occurred year-round.
 The state of Florida was stratified into three regions: Northeast (Nassau through Brevard Counties, sub-region=5), Southeast (Indian River through Dade Counties, sub-region=4), and Keys (Monroe County, sub-region=3).
 Operators from selected vessels were contacted by state biologists and one or two observers were scheduled to sample a single trip in a selected week.
-For trips with 15 or less passengers in Florida, only one observer accompanied passengers during the scheduled trip.
+For trips in Florida with 15 or less passengers, only one observer accompanied passengers during the scheduled trip.